1982–83 AEK Athens F.C. season: Overview

 In the Cup, AEK started the tournament sluggishly, eliminating Kilkisiakos by 2–1 at Kilkis for the first round, but from that moment on, the path became easier.
 For the round of 32 they eliminated Panserraikos by 4–2 at home.
 Afterwards they easily overcame Irodotos at the round of 16 with wins at both legs and in the quarter-finals they faced Olympiacos.
 In the first leg at Nea Filadelfeia, Olympiacos took the lead early on, but AEK played with passion, took the initiative and in the second half, they turned the match with two goals by Mavros.
-At the rematch, the red and whites came out strong and were creating a lot of chances, even hitting two post, however as the game went through, the yellow-blacks improved their performance and at the final quarter they took the lead with Mavros.
-Nothing changed until the end of the match with AEK taking the qualification, with wins at both legs against their rivals.
+At the rematch, the red and whites came out strong and were creating a lot of chances, even hitting the woodwork twice, however as the match progressed, the yellow-blacks improved their performance and in the final 15 minutes they took the lead with Mavros.
+Nothing changed until the final whistle, with AEK securing qualification after winning both legs against their rivals.
 In the semi-finals AEK's opponent was Iraklis.
-In the first game of Thessaloniki, AEK were terrible and found theirselves losing by 3–0 at the first minutes of the second-half, with they could do was to reduce to the final 3–1 with Kottis.
-In a packed AEK Stadium at the rematch, the yellow-blacks entered determined and scored the two goals that they needed to qualify early in the game.
-The pace of the match dropped, afterwards game ended with AEK taking the ticket to the final.
-AEK's opponent in the final were PAOK, at the newly built Olympic Stadium which was packed.
-AEK appeared passionate and disciplined, however PAOK with their offensive game, created chances for goal.
-Nevertheless, the yello-blacks had the efficiency and took the lead in the first half with Mavros.
-While the match was coming to its end, AEK doubled their lead with their young captain, Vlachos and shaped the final 2–0 that gave them the trophy.
-There were also incidents inside and outside the stadium between fans of the two clubs, with the damages that were caused inside the stadium being divided for payment between the HFF, AEK and PAOK.
+In the first game of Thessaloniki, AEK were terrible and found themselves losing by 3–0 in the opening minutes of the second half, only managing to reduce to 3–1 with Kottis.
+In a packed AEK Stadium at the rematch, the yellow-blacks started the match determined and scored the two goals they needed to qualify early in the game.
+The pace of the match dropped and AEK eventually booked their place in the final.
+AEK's opponents in the final were PAOK, at the newly built Olympic Stadium which was packed.
+AEK appeared passionate and disciplined, however PAOK with their offensive game, created several goalscoring chances.
+Nevertheless, the yellow-blacks were more clinical and took the lead in the first half with Mavros.
+While the match was coming to its end, AEK doubled their lead with their young captain, Vlachos and sealed a 2–0 victory that gave them the trophy.
+There were also incidents inside and outside the stadium between supporters of both sides, with the damage to the stadium being divided for payment between the HFF, AEK and PAOK.